Tags

 No?
 Just me, then?
 Huh.

-Now before you go off and click away from here thinking I’m six-shades-of-crazy, feast your eyes on this:
+Now before you go off and click away from here thinking I’m six-shades-of-crazy, feast your eyes on these:

 Now do you hear it?
 Yeah.
 I thought that might do it.
 Chocolate Sour Cream Doughnuts will do that to a person every time–they refuse to be ignored.

-I defy you to try to ignore a soft, chocolatey doughnut that has been bathed in a real vanilla bean glaze.
+I defy you to try to ignore a soft, chocolaty doughnut that has been bathed in a real vanilla bean glaze.

 More than that, I double-dog-dare you not to take just a teensy pinch off of one of those doughnuts while waiting for that wonderous glaze to set.
 Even threats of eternal grounding, loss of privileges, and worst of all–threats of not getting to eat a finished doughnut (!!) won’t be able to keep you from taking just the smallest nibble.
 I don’t care how much willpower you have–it just can not be done.